Technology / Networking

 CWNA for Network Administrators

 Network admins have one of the most broad job descriptions out there.
-You'll find them working in just about every organization that has IT operations.
+You'll find them working in almost every organization with IT operations.
 The CWNA will be most effective at broadening your skill set.
-As a network admin you have to deal with wireless technology every day.
-This cert gives you the ability to know what's supposed to happen, and more importantly, how to troubleshoot issues.
+As a network admin, you must deal with wireless technology daily.
+This cert lets you know what's supposed to happen and, more importantly, how to troubleshoot issues.

 CWNA for Security Analysts

 The CWNA is a great way to know how to mitigate possible vulnerabilities that might come up if your environment has a moderate surface exposed via wireless.
-You'll need to know how to mitigate security risks and establish good policy for your company; the CWNA covers both.
-If you've a large wireless use case, it gives you the chance to also take Certified Wireless Security Professional (CWSP), which is purposely designed for security and wireless professionals.
+You'll need to know how to mitigate security risks and establish good policies for your company; the CWNA covers both.
+If you have a large wireless use case, it gives you a chance to also take Certified Wireless Security Professional (CWSP), which is purposely designed for security and wireless professionals.

 CWNA for Wireless Engineers